-After reading political theory and philosophy at St. Andrews, I began my doctoral research in 2014 under the supervision of Prof. John Milbank (Emeritus) and Prof. Philip Goodchild (Philosophy).
-I was awarded the Heymann Research Award by the University in 2017.
+After reading political theory and philosophy at St. Andrews, I began my doctoral research in 2014 under the supervision of Prof. John Milbank (Emeritus) and Prof. Philip Goodchild (Philosophy) at Nottingham, where I was awarded the Heymann Research Award in 2017.
 I have been the deputy director of the Centre of Theology and Philosophy (CoTP) since 2016 and the principal organiser of a number of CoTP events.
 I am also currently the convenor of the Continental Philosophy Reading Group.

 In February 2016, I gave a public lecture on Taylor Swift and Gilles Deleuze's philosophy of repetition as part of a lecture series on popular culture for the University of Nottingham.
 In the same year, I also organised a conference on the understanding of metaphysics between analytic and continental philosophy (funded by the Mind Association) and convened (and chaired) the Firth Seminar on Augustine featuring Rowan Williams and John Milbank.
 For other conferences and events I have organised, please see the 'Conferences' tab above.

 I am involved with the following modules for the academic year 2017-18:

 - - Faith and Reason (Distance Learning MA)

 - - Aquinas and Thomisms (Distance Learning MA)

 - - Philosophy for Theologians (1st year undergrad module; seminars)

 - - Theology and Ethics in the Modern World (1st year undergrad module; seminars)

 - - Important Thinkers through History (Foundation Arts module; one lecture and two seminars, on Aquinas, Kant and Derrida respectively )